baleada/tailwind-theme-utils/README.md

-# `@baleada/tailwind-config-utils`
+# `@baleada/tailwind-theme-utils`

-Utility functions for Tailwind config files.
+Utility functions for Tailwind theme configuration.

+See the [Baleada docs](https://baleada.netlify.com) for more guidance.